 I am hard-pressed to name a shrub that matches the hydrangea for drama, splendor, and elegance in the garden.
 From the subtle white starry-shaped lacecap flower of ‘Hayes Starburst’ to the dramatic, large white globes of ‘Incrediball’—one of my favorites—there’s a hydrangea to fit almost any spot in the garden.

-While there are thousands of different hydrangeas and cultivated varieties, I’m going to talk about four main species and some of the varieties you may want to be on the lookout for: Hydrangea arborescens (smooth hydrangea), Hydrangea macrophylla (bigleaf hydrangea), Hydrangea paniculata (hydrangea paniculata), and Hydrangea quercifolia (oakleaf hydrangea).
+While there are thousands of different hydrangeas and cultivated varieties, I’m going to talk about four main species and some of the varieties you may want to be on the lookout for: Hydrangea arborescens (smooth hydrangea), H. macrophylla (bigleaf hydrangea), H. paniculata (panicle hydrangea), and H. quercifolia (oakleaf hydrangea).

 And while the different hydrangea species vary greatly, they all benefit from being planted in soil that is rich in organic matter and sited in a location with moist but well-drained soil.
 Adding compost or manure when planting will help with moisture retention, and, ironically, drainage.
 Despite its water-loving name, you don’t want your hydrangea to sit in soggy soil.

 Arborescens — Smooth Hydrangea

 Hydrangea arborescens is one of the hydrangea varieties native to North America, which makes it a fairly care-free selection.
 Hardy in zones 3 to 9, ‘Annabelle’ is probably the most well-known arborescens, with large white round mophead flowers.
 It grows to about 4 feet by 4 feet, but blossoms will flop to the ground when it rains.
 Lucky for us, plant breeders have introduced an improved ‘Annabelle’ with thicker stems for more support—the ‘Incrediball’ hydrangea.